Meeting Length vs. Effectiveness

 These are typical results when you do not spend enough time meeting with your leadership team.

-Cons of Not Properly Setting Aside Time for Effective Meetings
+Cons of Not Setting Aside Time for Effective Meetings

 The key to an effective meeting is a commitment to setting aside enough time.
 Assuming you know how to run an effective meeting (and experience says you probably need help), the executive team should be allocating the following time blocks to work on the business, to debate issues focused on strategy, accountability, setting priorities, new opportunities, evaluating your people, challenging the business model, etc.:

 Failure to have these meetings and to focus on the right topics robs you of significant growth and profits.
-Contact Activate Group Inc. for a FREE consultation at (305) 722-7213 to see how a business coach can help you run a more effective organization.
+Contact Activate Group Inc. for a FREE consultation or give us a call at (305) 722-7213 to see how a business coach can help you run a more effective organization.